 So, grab yourself a pint of new Belgium Fat Tire and a basket of rocky mountain oysters, and read on.

 Yes, Colorado is the best state for those looking for a little good ‘ol fashioned, inexpensive Rocky Mountain fun.

 It seems like Coloradans are always camping, climbing mountains, skiing/snowboarding, rafting, mountain biking…you get the picture.
 This fun happens because Colorado residents know the value of a dollar.
 More importantly, they know the Colorado cities where your dollar will go the furthest.

+What is the most affordable place to live in Colorado?
 Well, after crunching data from the US Census in terms of median housing costs, median income, and overall cost of living, Brush is the most affordable place to live in Colorado.

 If you care about home values, cost of living, and high quality of life, take a look at the list below to find the most affordable places in Colorado, where, yes, you can have it all.